mohammadoumar/emotion_classification_LR/README.md

-# 📣 Sentiment Analysis and Emotion Classification for Comics using LLMs 📣
+# 📣 Introduction 📣

-Fine-tuning LLMs using LLaMA-Factory for Sentiment Analysis in Comics.
-We reformulate emotion classification as a *text generation task*.
+**Sentiment Analysis and Emotion Classification in Comics using LLMs:** This ongoing project addresses sentiment analysis and emotion classification in comics using large langauge models (LLMs).
+We reformulate emotion classification in comics as a *text generation task* where the LLM is prompted to generate the emotion label for utterance(s).
+We implement emotion classification as zero-shot classification (ZSC), in-context learning (ICL), retrieval augmented generation (RAG) and fine-tuning (FT).
+We incorporate different contextual elements into the textual prompts such as, inter alia, scene information, page level information and title-author information.

 We experiment with the following models:

 - **LLaMA-3-8B-Instruct** -- [**Meta AI**](meta-llama/Meta-Llama-3-8B-Instruct)
 - **LLaMA-3.1-8B-Instruct** -- [**Meta AI**](meta-llama/Meta-Llama-3.1-8B-Instruct)